Conditions that Respond Well to Chiropractic in Redmond

 Conclusion: Sixty percent of patients with sciatica who had failed other medical management benefited from spinal manipulation to the same degree as if they underwent surgical intervention.
 Of 40% left unsatisfied, subsequent surgical intervention confers excellent outcome.
 Patients with symptomatic LDH failing medical management should consider spinal manipulation followed by surgery if warranted.

 It comes as no surprise that chiropractic can help “straighten you out.”
-This is one of the focuses in my practice.
+This is one of the focuses of my practice.

 The Effect of Chiropractic Techniques on the Cobb Angle in Idiopathic Scoliosis Arising in Adolescence